Riwe-Technologies/Stellar/Technical-Architecture.md

 ## Architecture principles

-**Backend-mediated orchestration.** The Laravel backend coordinates policy state, external data, wallet state, provider callbacks, and contract invocation.
-The frontend is not the integration point for Soroban or provider webhooks.
+**Backend-mediated orchestration.** The backend coordinates policy state, external data, wallet state, provider callbacks, and contract invocation.
+It is important to know that the frontend is not the integration point for Soroban or provider webhooks.

-**Custodial settlement, fiat-facing UX.** Claim proceeds settle in USDC to a Riwe-managed custodial Stellar wallet on the farmer's behalf.
+**Custodial settlement, fiat-facing UX.** Claim proceeds settle in USDC to a managed custodial Stellar wallet on the farmer's behalf.
 The farmer never interacts with USDC directly.
-Their experience is entirely in NGN.
+They only gget alerted via sms about a payout and a refrence ID pointing them to the nearest agent.
+Their experience is entirely in local currency which in this case is aira (NGN).
 MoneyGram converts and disburses at the agent point.
 The USDC layer is internal to the settlement infrastructure.

-**Insurer-underwritten risk, not decentralised capital.** Riwe does not pool capital on-chain.
-Licensed insurance companies underwrite the risk on their own balance sheets.
+**Insurer-underwritten risk, not decentralised capital.** It is important to note that we do not pool capital on-chain at this point as decentralised capital is futuristic based on regulatory approvals.
+For now, licensed insurance companies underwrite the risk on their own balance sheets.
 Riwe provides the parametric trigger infrastructure, oracle layer, and settlement rail.
 The smart contracts enforce the payout rules that the insurer has agreed to at underwriting.
 They do not replace the insurer.
+Once a trigger event happens, we auto payout a fraction of the total claims to the farmer wallet whcih can be withdrawn isntatly while we wait for our underwriters to disburse re3maindr claims to user wallet which can then be withdrawn via our agent network.
+Our approach allows underwriting partners audit settlement logic and fund custody independently, which is a standard requirement for licensed insurers operating under NAICOM supervision.

-**Fiat rails are application integrations, not smart contracts.** Paystack and MoneyGram are backend service integrations managed entirely from the Laravel layer.
+**Fiat rails are application integrations, not smart contracts.** Paystack and MoneyGram are backend service integrations managed entirely from the application layer.
 They are not on-chain components.

 **TEE-verified oracle inputs, Merkle-auditable batches.** Oracle data arrives on-chain only via Acurast's TEE processor network.
 Individual farm readings are batched into Merkle trees before submission.
 The on-chain Oracle contract stores the Merkle root.
 Any counterparty can verify that a specific farm's NDVI reading was included in a verified batch without replaying the full dataset.